 I miss working from the office

 I went into my office yesterday for the first time in a few months to pick some stuff up.
 We got notified a couple of days ago to get any personal property out of the office before Thanksgiving or else it'd be thrown out, so I guess we're moving out of the office1.
-It was a pretty eerie place to be; even now, 8 months later, most people haven't been back and it kind of looks like the entire office was abducted by aliens in early March.
+It was a pretty eerie place to be; even now, eight months later, most people haven't been back and it kind of looks like the entire office was abducted by aliens in early March.

 Despite how weird it is, I still miss working out of the office.